Jan-NM/LAND/README.md

 ## License

-ILAND is licensed under the GNU GPL - see the [License.md](LICENSE) file for details.
+ILAND is licensed under the GNU GPL - see the [LICENSE](LICENSE) file for details.
 ILAND includes [multiWaitbar](https://de.mathworks.com/matlabcentral/fileexchange/26589-multiwaitbar-label-varargin), which comes with a separate license.

 ## Notes